Kilt, Black Watch tartan

 Must I wear a sporran?

 Going without a sporran is definitely against rules.
 Kilt and sporran are often considered strongly connected items.
 Some kilt wearers will even say that without a sporran a kilt is a skirt.
 That makes no sense.
-A car from which something as essential as the wheels have been stolen is still a car, is no bycycle or whatever.
+A car, from which something as essential as the wheels have been stolen, is still a car, is no bicycle or whatever.
 But back to the question, you must not.

 This opens up the casual kilt to a wider range of styling options.
 It's ultimately more of a fashion garment, so it's fine to style your casual kilt your own way.
 There's no real expectation that you'll wear it with the usual accessories like sporrans and kilt pins that conventionally go with a traditional kilt.
 But you can of course if you like.
 A casual kilt is more like trousers to the extent that anything goes.

-In disfavour of the sporran is also the fact that today’s smart phones have become big, very big, and soon they’ll grow out of sporrans, meaning you must have another place to accommodate them.
+In disfavour of the sporran is also the fact that smart phones have become big, very big and are close to growing out of today's sporrans, meaning you must have another place to accommodate them.
 Or sporran makers are to adjust sizes in accordance with today’s needs.

 Until a few years ago, I on this page wrote that I would always wear a sporran, even if empty.